rohinanad/Naderi-CS395-Midterm/README.md

 One of the most common ways users interact with HTML, CSS, and JavaScript while browsing is not only through webpages, but also extensions--small packaged software that can modify the behavior or experience of a user's browser.

-In this assignment, we will be creating an extension for Chrome, which modifies the new tab page.
+In this assignment, we will be creating an extension for Chrome that modifies the new tab page.
 By default, Chrome's new tab contains a simple page with a search bar and some frequently visited websites, however, in this assignment we will be overriding the default new tab with a custom page designed by you!

-We will also be utilizing several APIs--**application programming interfaces**--to make our new tab more flavorful!
-Application programming interfaces are a way for different applications to interact with each other.

 <div style="break-after:page"></div>